-- Color alone shouldn't be used to highlight important information.
+- Do not use color alone to highlight important information.
 Colors should have sufficient contrast.
-Some users can't see certain colors or distinguish colors that are too similar.
+Some people can't see certain colors or distinguish colors that are too similar.

-- Animated images shouldn't flash or flicker.
+- Do not use animated images that flash or flicker.
 Flashing or flickering at between 2 and 55 cycles per second can trigger optically-induced seizures.

-- Ensure any custom HTML that you add to your form is fully valid.
-Invalid HTML can confuse screen reading software.
+- Ensure any custom HTML you add to your form is fully valid.
+Invalid HTML can confuse screen readers and accessibility software.

-Some form items aren't able to work in an accessible way.
-For example, a Signature item requires form users to visually draw their signature and there's not a way to replicate this in a non-visual way.
+Some form items aren't able to work in a fully accessible way.
+For example, a Signature item requires form users to visually draw a signature and there's not a way to draw in a non-visual way.

-These items aren't fully accessible, don't use them if you require full accessibility:
+These item types aren't fully accessible, don't use them if you require full accessibility:

 - Star Matrix